Installing, adjusting, aligning and greasing the front and rear swing arm on the Earles fork BMW motorcycle.

 The washer on top of the race

-This is perfect for the owner of a pre-65 BMW who prefers not to add in the grease zerk mentioned above.
+This is for the owner of a pre-65 BMW who prefers not to add in the grease zerk mentioned above.
+I do not recommend this procedure.
 This makes it a “no maintenance” modification.
 Adding in these washers makes it similar to a “sealed” bearing.
 This is not as good as being able to add grease often and push out the old dirty grease and water.

 One can put a washer under the cup to seal it off.
 BMW didn’t do it that way, but it will work very well.
 The washer is barely larger than the swing arm axle.
 That keeps the grease in place.
 The seal on the outside keeps it in on that side.
 The washer is available from Joe Groeger.
 You will need two of them.
 They are stainless steel, so they won’t rust.
 He also has the shims in stainless mentioned above.
 They come in 1 mm, 1.25 mm, 1.5 mm, 1.75 mm sizes.
 There is no way to know which or how many you will need.
 If you want to be safe, order two of each size.

 See some of the tools that can be used to grease your BMW